nicksiyer/dsp/03-command_line.md

 'ls -1' - lists the files in the directory vertically by line
 'ls -R' - lists all files in subdirectories
 'ls -u' - lists files by access time to show which ones have been most recently used
-'ls -F' - lists the files and directories but flags filenames so that you can easily see which is a working directory and which is a file
+'ls -F' - lists the files and directories but flags filenames so that you can easily spot files
 'ls -d' - lists only directories for maneuvering large folders with lots of files and only a few directories

 ---